ace-gabriel/PUI2018_ty1045/HW6_ty1045/README.md

 ### Assignment IV

 Follow the instructions provided on the template notebook.
-Perform KS, pearsonr, spearman test on citibike data from 2015.7 and 2015.8
+Perform KS, pearsonr, spearman test on citibike data from 2015.7 and 2015.8.
+The idea of mapping geolocations to borough is from stack overflow.
+The precious min/max location of Brooklyn and Manhattan is also from stack overflow.